Static to Dynamic Correlation Clustering: Abstract

 \section{Abstract}

-Correlation clustering is a well-studied problem, first proposed by Bansal, Blum, and Chawla \cite{BBC04}.
+Correlation clustering is a well-studied problem, first proposed by Bansal, Blum, and Chawla [Mach.
+Learn.
+'04].
 The input is an unweighted, undirected graph.
-The problem is to cluster the vertices so as to minimizing the number of edges between vertices in different clusters and missing edges between vertices inside the same cluster.
+The problem is to cluster the vertices so as to minimize the number of edges between vertices in different clusters and missing edges between vertices inside the same cluster.
 This problem has a wide application in data mining and machine learning.
 We introduce a general framework that transforms existing static correlation clustering algorithms into fully-dynamic ones that work against an adaptive adversary.

-We show how to apply our framework to known efficient correlation clustering algorithms, starting from the classic 3-approximate Pivot algorithm from \cite{ACN08}.
-Applied to the most recent near-linear 1.437-approximation algorithm from \cite{cao2025fastLP}, we get a 1.437-approximation fully-dynamic algorithm that works with worst-case constant update time.
-The original static algorithm gets its approximation factor with constant probability, and we get the same against an adaptive adversary in the sense that for any given update step not known to our algorithm, our solution is a 1.437-approximation with constant probability when we reach this update.
+We show how to apply our framework to known efficient correlation clustering algorithms, starting from the classic 3-approximate Pivot algorithm from Ailon, Charikar and Newman [JACM'08].
+Applied to the most recent sublinear $1.485$-approximation algorithm from Cao, Cohen-Addad, Lee, Li, Lolck, Newman, Thorup, Vogl, Yan and Zhang [STOC'25] \footnote[1]{ The conference paper from Cao, Cohen-Addad, Lee, Li, Lolck, Newman, Thorup, Vogl, Yan and Zhang [STOC'25] claimed an approximation factor of $1.437$, based on result from Cao, Cohen-Addad, Lee, Li, Newman and Vogl [STOC'24].
+However, the STOC'24 paper has a subtle bug, which was fixed in the arXiv version with the correct ratio of $1.485$. }, we get an $1.485$-approximation fully-dynamic algorithm that works with worst-case constant update time.
+The original static algorithm gets its approximation factor with constant probability, and we get the same against an adaptive adversary in the sense that for any given update step, not known to our algorithm, our solution is an $1.485$-approximation with constant probability when we reach this update.

-Previous dynamic algorithms had approximation factors around $3$ in expectation, and they could only handle an oblivious adversary.
+Most of previous dynamic algorithms, including the celebrated result from Behnezhad, Charikar, Ma and Tan [FOCS'19], had approximation factors around $3$ in expectation, and they could only handle an oblivious adversary.
+A recent algorithm by Braverman, Dharangutte, Pai, Shah, and Wang [AISTATS'25] handles an adaptive adversary, but it has a large unspecified constant approximation ratio.
+This contrasts with our general transformation, which works with all the best approximation factors known for the static case.